tanthanh85/network-automation-course/modules/06_IoC/theory.md

 print(template.render(data))
 ```

----

 ## 6. NetBox as Source of Truth
-**NetBox** is a network source of truth used to store:
+NetBox is a network source of truth used to store:
 - Devices, interfaces, IPs, VLANs
 - Circuit information, racks, sites

-Use NetBox API to:
+**Use NetBox API to:**
 - Query devices and IPs
 - Build dynamic inventory
 - Auto-render config with Jinja2